-\subsection{Uncertainty in the AUC.}
+\subsection{Uncertainty in the AUC}

-Uncertainty in the AUC for different response types are calculated using different number of PLS components and different partition ratio of the training and testing set (see Figure~\ref{fig:UncertaintyAUC}).
-For each number of PLS components and partition ratio used, an AUC value is calculated from the averaged ROC curve obtained from 1,000 cross-validation runs based on stratified random sampling.
-Seen from Figure~\ref{fig:UncertaintyAUC}, the AUC values calculated with only one PLS component are found to give worse prediction performance in general for both the MS and the DS approaches.
-This is understandable because both approaches show limited total percentage variance explained when only one PLS component is constructed (see Figure~\ref{fig:VarExp}).
-For this reason, we calculate the mean and standard deviation of the AUC for each plot excluding those obtained using only one PLS component.
+Uncertainty in the AUC for different response types was calculated using different numbers of PLS components and different partition ratios of the training and testing set (see Figure~\ref{fig:UncertaintyAUC}).
+For each number of PLS components and partition ratio used, an AUC value was calculated from the averaged ROC curve obtained from 1,000 cross-validation runs based on stratified random sampling.
+As seen in Figure~\ref{fig:UncertaintyAUC}, the AUC values calculated with only one PLS component were found to give worse prediction performance in general for both the molecule-based and the pattern-based approaches.
+This is understandable because both approaches showed limited total percentage variance explained when only one PLS component was constructed (see Figure~\ref{fig:VarExp}).
+For this reason, we calculated the mean and standard deviation of the AUC for each plot excluding those obtained using only one PLS component.
 Obtained values are reported in the title of each plot.
-The standard deviations are used as the uncertainty of AUC.
-The means are provided for reference.
-Note that in the main text the absolute values quoted for the AUC is computed using 15 PLS components, 140:30 training and testing partition ratio, and 10,000 cross-validation runs.
-We find the computed values using this setting match to the means obtained here to within the uncertainty calculated.
+The standard deviations were used as the uncertainty of AUC.
+The means were provided for reference.
+Note that in the main text the absolute values quoted for the AUC were computed using 15 PLS components, 140:30 training and testing partition ratio, and 10,000 cross-validation runs.
+We found the computed values using these settings matched the means obtained here to within the calculated uncertainty.